REGOVAR/Sandbox/sandbox/jobim_poster/v2bis_text.md

 Objectives

 Bioinformaticians
-- I want to do all what I want
+- I want to be free to do what I want
 - I want to use the software I want
-- I would like to spend more time developing my pipelines than running them for the others
+- I want to spend more time developping my pipelines rather than running them for others
-- No time to spend on a enduser graphical interface
+- No time to spend on an enduser graphical interface

 Geneticists
 - I don't want to see any command line
 - I just want to click on a button to get my results
 - I'm interruptable, I do many things at the same time
-- I don't want to be stuck when waiting for my results
+- I don't want to be stuck while waiting for my results
 - I need a clear report for accreditation

 CHU/IT Department
-- No way they install something on the server
+- Difficulty to install custom  applications on our servers
 - No time to struggle with their weird dependancies
 - Deployment shall be easy
 - Access must be secured